vladjap/tabelize/README.md

 # tabelize

-Convert existing SQL code to sequalize code
+With tabelize you can convert your existing SQL database to sequalize code.